Phillip Hutchinson: Aftermath and legacy

 A Denver PD investigation determined the officers' use of lethal force was justified and necessary.

 Silva was criticized for his actions during the pursuit, which potentially put the lives of himself, Stair, and anyone on the ground in danger.
 The Federal Aviation Administration (FAA) also investigated whether he breached aviation laws.
 However, the Denver PD and the KCNC-TV director praised him as a hero whose actions prevented Hutchinson's escape, and the FAA ultimately cleared Silva of wrongdoing.

-Hutchinson's rampage and death were widely reported in the media and have been featured in many television documentaries.
+The car chase and footage of Hutchinson's death widely reported in the media and have been featured in many television documentaries.
 Footage of the pursuit and his death was featured in World's Wildest Police Videos, Police Stop!, Rescue 911, and the 1993 mondo film Traces of Death.

 The 1991 film The Chase, directed by Paul Wendkos, adapted the incident.
 Hutchinson was played by film actor Casey Siemaszko.
 Also starring in the film was Ben Johnson as Laurienti, Robert Beltran as Silva, and Barry Corbin as Wallis.